 Overview of NCRFC Region Winter/Early Spring Conditions

-With last year's above normal precipitation pattern deeply saturating the soils, near normal frost depths, high winter flows in the rivers and streams and current elevated water content in the snowpack, we have a well above normal chance of widespread spring flooding across the NCRFC area.
-As usual, spring precipitation and temperature patterns in the coming months will determine the snowmelt rate and runoff timing.
-Based on these conditions we expect a high probability of seeing widespread flooding.
+To summarize the overall flood risk, the main contributors are last year's above normal precipitation pattern deeply saturating the soils, near normal frost depths, high winter flows in the rivers and streams and current water content remaining in the snowpack.
+These factors will continue to produce a well above normal chance of widespread spring flooding across the NCRFC area.
+As usual, spring precipitation and temperature patterns in the coming number of weeks will determine the snowmelt rate and runoff timing.
+Based on current and forecast conditions we expect a high probability of seeing widespread flooding across our area.

 For a detailed discussion concerning the specific watersheds of the NCRFC area, please continue reading below.

 Overall, the flood risk for this drainage area including its tributaries continues to be well above normal.

 Nearly 5 to 25% of normal precipitation fell across the Upper Mississippi River basin since the latest update to the Spring Flood Outlook.
 Mid-western Minnesota was the driest area with only 1 to 2% of normal precipitation.
 All across Iowa, southern Wisconsin, southern Minnesota and northern Illinois saw well below normal precipitation.
 As far as temperatures go, most of the area was 2 to 3 degrees above normal across Minnesota, Wisconsin, northern Iowa and northern Illinois.
 Northern Indiana was just above normal in this timeframe.